 Timely diagnosis of colorectal cancer is important for improving survival.
 While there are inevitable limitations in defining the optimal maximum time to diagnose someone with suspected colorectal cancer, we have applied the current best evidence to make our recommendations.
-The triage criteria and associated maximum intervals for Category 1 patients are designed to improve the efficiency of the referral and triage processes for people with symptoms suggestive of colorectal cancer.
+The triage criteria and associated maximum intervals for colonoscopy in Category 1 and 2 patients are designed to improve the efficiency of the referral and triage processes for people with symptoms suggestive of colorectal cancer.